- Course title

 (iii) APHB5518 Biological Art Integration Studies II or APHB5519 Biological Art Integration Studies I; and

-(iv) 12 points of level 4 or 5 electives chosen in consultation with the course coordinator, may apply to the Faculty to be awarded the Graduate Diploma in Biological Arts.
+(iv) 12 points of level 4 or 5 electives chosen in consultation with the course coordinator, may apply to the School to be awarded the Graduate Diploma in Biological Arts.

 (2) Units must be selected in accordance with the course structure, as set out in these rules.

-(3) Students who have completed bachelor's degree(s) with majors in both science and either arts or fine arts or equivalent as recognised by the faculty are granted credit for conversion units up to a value of 24 points.
+(3) Students who have completed tertiary studies in both arts/fine arts and science, or equivalent are granted credit for conversion units up to a value of 24 points.

 11. A student who does not make satisfactory progress in terms of Rule 9 is assigned the progress status of 'On Probation', unless they have been assigned a progress status of 'Suspended' or 'Excluded' for failure to meet other satisfactory progress requirements in Rule 8.